-Any applicant can apply for a waiver of any element of the entry criteria set out in 3.1.
+Any applicant can apply for a waiver of any element of the entry criteria set out in

-- (a) applications for a waiver will be considered on their own merit and on a case-by-case basis by the Committee - (b) the discretion to grant the waiver belongs solely to the Committee - (c) the Committee may request further information, or an interview with the applicant - (d) the Committee may grant the waiver subject to such conditions as it considers appropriate - (e) The Committee is likely to use the waiver provision for individuals who can provide evidence that: - they hold a formally recognised and assessed qualification (HND, law degree or other training qualification such as a specialist paralegal qualification or SOLAS qualification) \ - ii. they have more than two years' experience gained under the supervision of a solicitor holding a current practising certificate from the Society - iii. the Supervising Solicitor(s) believe(s) the applicant operates at a level equivalent to, or above, the General Competencies, contained within Schedule B - iv. the Supervising Solicitor(s) believe(s) the applicant can demonstrate competence in the applicant's chosen area of work - v. the Supervising Solicitor(s) was/were not aware of any valid complaints raised about the work of the paralegal; and - vi. they have a commitment to CPD
+- 3.1. - (a) applications for a waiver will be considered on their own merit and on a case-by-case basis by the Committee - (b) the discretion to grant the waiver belongs solely to the Committee - (c) the Committee may request further information, or an interview with the applicant - (d) the Committee may grant the waiver subject to such conditions as it considers appropriate - (e) The Committee is likely to use the waiver provision for individuals who already meet the competencies of the practice area and can provide evidence that: - i. they hold a formally recognised and assessed qualification (HND, law degree or other training qualification such as a specialist paralegal qualification or SOLAS qualification)

+- ii. they have more than two years' experience gained under the supervision of a solicitor holding a current practising certificate from the Society - iii. the Supervising Solicitor(s) believe(s) the applicant operates at a level equivalent to, or above, the General Competencies, contained within Schedule B and additional competencies for the practice area in which the applicant works - iv. the Supervising Solicitor(s) was/were not aware of any valid complaints raised about the work of the paralegal; and - v. they have a commitment to CPD

-\Where the applicant does not hold a formally recognised qualification, the Committee will recognise length of service and experience as an alternative to this.
+Where the applicant does not hold a formally recognised qualification, the Committee will recognise length of service and experience as an alternative to this.
 Such applications will be reviewed on an individual basis.

-(f) where the applicant has worked under their current Supervising Solicitor for less than six months, the applicant will require to provide a supporting statement from their former Supervising Solicitor stating that they believe that the applicant operates at a level equivalent to, or above, the General Competencies (Schedule B) and is competent for the practice area in which the applicant works. (g) where the applicant is unable to produce such a statement, the applicant will not be eligible to apply for the waiver until they have completed a minimum of six months continuous service under their current Supervising Solicitor.
+- (f) where the applicant has worked under their current Supervising Solicitor for less than six months, the applicant will require to provide a supporting statement from their former Supervising Solicitor stating that they believe that the applicant operates at a level equivalent to, or above, the General Competencies (Schedule B) and additional competencies for the practice area in which the applicant works. - (g) where the applicant is unable to produce such a statement, the applicant will not be eligible to apply for the waiver until they have completed a minimum of six months continuous service under their current Supervising Solicitor.